 Letters and emails are a very useful advocacy tactic.

-With the exception of those in leadership roles, most state legislators have no staff.
-That means the majority of time, they’re the ones who are answering when constituents write.
+State legislators usually have a secretary and a legislative aide.
+When you write or call their office, you will likely speak to their staff.
+Don't let this discourage you.
+Legislators vary on the role they give their staff, but all rely on them to field constiuent correspondence and make their actions are going over well in their district.
 The amount of mail a legislator gets on a certain issue can help determine its importance in their eyes.
 For example, if a legislator is getting a ton of emails and letters saying “vote NO on this bill,” it’s bound to make a big impression.

 As with any other meeting or communication with your legislator, politeness is key!
 Be kind, be honest, and share your personal story.
 Facts are important, but personal and relatable stories can play a powerful role in changing hearts, minds, and votes.